rishirajjain21/rishirajjain.github.io/README.md

-# rishirajjain.github.io
-## White Panda task for SDE role.
+# WhitePanda task for SDE role.
 ## Framework used
 Polymer 3 by Google.